Master of Science in Business Administration in Transportation and Logistics (MSCB)

 Krishnan, Harish (Management, Incentive distortions in supply chains, Contracts and supply chains, Supply chain management, Operations management)

-Lindsey, Charles (Traffic congestion, Road pricing, Financing transportation infrastructure, Public transit, Advanced traveler information systems, Queuing, Parking policy, Climate change)
+Lindsey, Charles (Economic Policies, Transportation Systems, Traffic congestion, Road pricing, Financing transportation infrastructure, Public transit, Advanced traveler information systems, Queuing, Parking policy, Climate change)

 McCormick, S Thomas (Combinatorial optimization, network flows, operations management, computational complexity)